Res judicata: Scope

 Res judicata includes two related concepts: claim preclusion and issue preclusion (also called collateral estoppel or issue estoppel), though sometimes res judicata is used more narrowly to mean only claim preclusion.

 Claim preclusion bars a suit from being brought again on an event which was the subject of a previous legal cause of action that has already been finally decided between the parties or those in privity with a party.

 Issue preclusion bars the relitigation of issues of fact or law that have already been necessarily determined by a judge or jury as part of an earlier case.

 It is often difficult to determine which, if either, of these concepts apply to later lawsuits that are seemingly related, because many causes of action can apply to the same factual situation and vice versa.
 The scope of an earlier judgment is probably the most difficult question that judges must resolve in applying res judicata.
 Sometimes merely part of the action will be affected.
 For example, a single claim may be struck from a complaint, or a single factual issue may be removed from reconsideration in the new trial.

+Res judicata bars matters which were actually decided in an earlier action and also matters which could have been decided.